TL;DR

 The financial fallout is staggering.
 For a typical medium-sized business of 200 employees, the cumulative lifetime cost of lost income and productivity from burnout-related disruption can easily exceed £4.1 million.
 This figure accounts for extended sick leave, reduced productivity ('presenteeism'), staff turnover, and recruitment costs.
 For the individual, it means lost promotions, salary freezes, and potentially long-term unemployment, chipping away at their future prosperity.

 Against this backdrop, the NHS, while a national treasure, is struggling to cope with unprecedented demand for mental health services.
 This leaves a dangerous gap in support.
-The question you must ask is: what is your plan?
+The question you should consider whether you may need to ask is: what is your plan?
 Are you prepared?
 This is where private medical insurance (PMI) and associated financial protection can transform from a 'nice-to-have' into an essential career-preservation tool.

 The Anatomy of Burnout: Recognising the Red Flags